Democratic Republic of Congo

 Overview

-In 2008, the Democratic Republic of Congo (DRC) adopted an omnibus HIV law that aimed to protect people living with HIV.
-However, the law also included provisions for criminalisation of “deliberate” HIV transmission (Article 45), and HIV non-disclosure (Article 41).
+In 2008, The DRC adopted an omnibus HIV law that aimed to protect the rights of people living with HIV.
+However, the law also included provisions for the criminalisation of ‘deliberate’ HIV transmission (Article 45), and HIV non-disclosure (Article 41).

-We are aware of at least 6 cases – of prosecution or threat of prosecutions – for HIV under the 2008 law.
-Most prosecutions to date have been unsuccessful, with the exception of those where the accused was also prosecuted for sexual assault.
+We are aware of at least six cases under the 2008 law.
+Most of these prosecutions were unsuccessful, with the exception of those where the accused was also prosecuted for sexual assault.

 Laws